amirali78frz/Minimisation_projects/Quasar_convex/README.md

-In this project, we try to solve the minimisation problem of (strongly) Quasar convex functions using the Gaussian random zeroth-order oracles in both constrained and unconstrained settings.
+In this project, we try to solve the minimisation problem of (strongly) Quasar convex functions using the Gaussian random zeroth-order oracles and a zeroth-order gradient descent ascent algorithm, in both constrained and unconstrained settings.

 In this folder, there are three Python notebook files.
 In the file "Links.ipynb" you can find the codes for general linear models test, hard function test, support vector machine test, and learning linear dynamical system test.